Chuck D: Personal life

+Chuck D does not drink alcohol.

-Chuck D has claimed on Twitter to be a maternal great grandson of architect George Washington Foster.
+Chuck D has said on Twitter that he is the maternal great-grandson of architect George Washington Foster.

-As of December 2019, he had at least two children.
+As of June 2023, he has three children aged 34, 30 and 12, the two oldest by his first ex-wife, Deborah McClendon, and the youngest by his second ex- wife, Gaye Theresa Johnson.

 Chuck D lives in California and lost his home in the Thomas Fire that occurred from December 2017 to January 2018.

+Chuck D appears in the game NBA Ballers: Chosen One.